The American Dance Festival is celebrating 40 years in Durham, North Carolina. The New York Post called this “the world’s greatest dance festival.”

 collaboration with Pilobolus Artistic Director Robby

-Barnett and the company.
+Barnett and the company. - Finally, the company will

 present the world premiere of a new ADF-commissioned